 Top 3 Differences Between Facebook and YouTube Videos

 1. Video Length

-When it comes to the span of videos, shorter videos on Facebook tend to outperform long videos.
-While longer videos are the way to go on YouTube.
+When it comes to the span of videos, shorter videos on Facebook tend to outperform long ones. — On the other hand, longer videos are the way to go on YouTube.

 2. Subject Matter

 The subject of your video is another important difference between YouTube and Facebook.